PhilipMacCormack/SnakeMake_Clouard_et_al_2022_w_noise/README.md

 ##### dataframe.py
 This script converts data into dataframes to allow downstream analysis.

+##### quantiles_plots.py
+This script computes the metrics concordance and cross-entropy for assessing and comparing the imputation quality between Beagle and Prophaser.

+##### merge_vcf_files.py
+This script merges several vcf files into one file, used in the downstream process of prophaser output.

 ## File structure
 the following folders are required to be present in Output:
 -beagle